NouraElHabbal/TissueSpecificTscKnockouts/Manuscripts/Muscle Tsc1 Knockout Paper/README.md

 Figure Key
 ============

 This document indicates where the raw data for each Figure panel can be found, and which script was used to generate the data.
 Figures were typically made using Rmarkdown files and modified if needed in Adobe Illustrator.
-The figure listed below is the raw figure, finalized figures are in the combined illustrator file in this folder.
+The figures listed below are the raw figure, finalized figures are in the combined illustrator file in this folder.

 | Figure | Script | Figure |
 |--------|--------|--------|